eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

-+ In certain circumstances, during software development or a data science project, it can be inconvenient to use a natural key to identify a tuple in a relation, since it may require multiple columns or large text fields;
++ In certain circumstances, during software development or a data science project, it can be inconvenient to use a natural key to identify a tuple in a relation, since it may require multiple columns or large text fields \cite{WikipediaContributors2018a6}.
-	hence, use a surrogate key as a substitute .
+	- Hence, use a surrogate key as a substitute (primary key) to avoid giving priority/importance.
 		\cite{WikipediaContributors2018a6}

 "In relational database terms, a primary key does not differ in form